eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

  - By default Super Gluu includes advertisements.

  - Users can upgrade to Ad Free with an in-app purchase for $0.99 per month.
-If your organization needs to purchase Ad Free licenses for many users, [schedule a meeting](https://gluu.org/booking) with us to discuss.
+If your organization needs to purchase Ad Free licenses for many users, please [schedule a meeting](https://gluu.org/booking) with us to discuss bulk pricing.

- - In addition, Super Gluu can be re-skinned, custom branded, and published to the app marketplaces for your organization by Gluu.
+ - In addition, Super Gluu can be re-skinned, custom branded, and published to the app marketplaces for your organization by Gluu, or even integrated with one of your organization's existing mobile application.

  Learn more about our offerings on the pricing section of the [Super Gluu website](http://super.gluu.org/).